-This photo (above) marks the second meeting of the leaders of the three main Allied nations.
-Churchill, Roosevelt, and Stalin met at Yalta, in the Crimea, to discuss the organization of post-war Europe, following the inevitable fall of the teetering German Reich.
+This photo (above) marks the second meeting of the leaders of the three central Allied nations.
+Churchill, Roosevelt, and Stalin met at Yalta, in Crimea, to discuss the organization of post-war Europe, following the inevitable fall of the teetering German Reich.

-February 4th, 1945 and the German Third Reich is in its death throes.
+On February 4th, 1945, the German Third Reich is in its death throes.
 The Soviets, British, and Americans have flayed Hitler’s German armies across the Russian steppes, over deserts and mountains, and finally into the Fatherland itself.
 German defeat is inevitable and to the victor will go the spoils.
 But what are those spoils, and who gets what?
-To decide how to establish a new order out of the European chaos, Josef Stalin of the Soviet Union, Franklin Delano Roosevelt in one of his last important missions as the United States’ President, and Britain’s Prime Minister Winston Churchill come together in Yalta on the Crimean Peninsula.
-The world waits with baited breath.
+To decide how to establish a new order out of the European chaos, Josef Stalin of the Soviet Union, Franklin Delano Roosevelt in one of his last important missions as the United States President, and Britain’s Prime Minister Winston Churchill come together in Yalta on the Crimean Peninsula.
+The world waits with bated breath.

 Seven days later, the “Big Three” pose for the press in the cold Crimean sunshine.
 Stalin seems ebullient in unguarded moments as perhaps he should.
 At other times, the severe countenance of the Bolshevik dictator reclaims its territory.
 Stalin’s agenda for this meeting was to build a buffer around the Soviet Union so that what happened in the German invasion of 1941 could never happen again.
 To establish the Soviet zone of control, however, would require the subjugation of various nations, including Poland whose national integrity provided the justification for the war in the first place.
 Stalin could not have cared less; if Poland wanted land, she could take it from the Germans, and, anyway, he promised the Polish free elections.
 The Polish would get their elections, but they were far from free.